u3560675/Simple-Personal-Accounting-System/README.md

 ![](https://github.com/AnikaSharmin/Simple-Personal-Accounting-System/blob/master/images/Account_menu.PNG)

-This option comes with its own add, change, delete and search functions.
+This option as well as the others comes with its own add, change, delete and search functions.

 ![](https://github.com/AnikaSharmin/Simple-Personal-Accounting-System/blob/master/images/credit_card_acc.PNG)

 ### Making Transactions
 Now you are ready to make your first transaction.

 Press 1 in the main menu to reach this screen:

 ![](https://github.com/AnikaSharmin/Simple-Personal-Accounting-System/blob/master/images/transaction_menu.PNG)